 OK, simple enough.
 But suppose you want to run another program at the same time and you want that program to also communicate with the radio.
-For example, you might want to enter a Dx contest and use a dedicated contest logger like N1MM and at the same time run DxLab in order to watch for new band countries. and QSY the radio to the spotted frequency.
+For example, you might want to enter a Dx contest and use a dedicated contest logger like N1MM and at the same time run DxLab SpotCollector in order to watch for new band countries. and QSY the radio to the spotted frequency.
+Or, you might want to run WSJT-X and a logging program at the same time.
 Well, now you have a problem.
 You shouldn't set two programs to use the same serial port, nor can you use a Y cable.
 If you do, both programs will try to communicate with the radio on that port and neither will work.
 What you need is a way to "split" the radio's serial port into two distinct ports so it can communicate with more than one program.
-Since Ham Radio Deluxe is a dedicated stand alone program for controlling radios, you might even want a third serial port for that in order to be able to run it and keep DxLab open for logging and spotting.
-It's very convenient to create a virtual serial port for each program you run that needs access to the serial port connected to the radio.
-Then you don't have to worry about which programs happen to be open.
+You might even need a third serial port for an amp or antenna switch.
+Once you start automating the urge to expand tends is natural.
+Fortunately, it's very convenient to create a virtual serial port for each program you run that needs access to the serial port connected to the radio.
+Once a separate virtual port is assigned to each application you don't have to worry about which programs happen to be open before you open another.
 They could all be open and it wouldn't matter.
-(The only program I've used that doesn't play nice is WSJT-X for FT8.
-I run it on a virtual port, but cannot have any other rig control programs open while it is running.)

 That is basically a description of my setup.
 I have used the Eltima Serial Port Splitter successfully for several years to split a physical serial port (Com3 in my case) into three virtual serial ports (Com8,9,10).
 Each of my dedicated programs is set to run on one of those virtual ports and all three programs can run simultaneously.
 You simply identify the physical port you want to split and create the virtual ports that your programs will use.
 Your computer and software applications treat these virtual ports as if they were physical ports.
 They even show up in Windows Device Manager.